Wisconsin Misdemeanor and Felony Theft Laws

 • Theft is a class A misdemeanor if the value of the property or services stolen does not exceed $2,500.

-• The punishment for a class A misdemeanor can include a fine of no more than $10,000, imprisonment for no more than nine months, or both.
+• The punishment for a class A misdemeanor can include up to 9 months of jail time, a $10,000 fine, or both.

 Class I Felony Theft